-Random note: I used to work with a guy who literally ate Chipotle everyday for lunch and had been doing so for 5 year.
-Cray right?
+Random note: I used to work with a guy who literally ate Chipotle every day for lunch and had been doing so for 5 year.
+Crazy right?
 Maybe he calculated the true cost and was saving bank?
-I sure hope so.
-I digress.

 Example: The True Cost of A Cup of Coffee